GreySux/googhud/README.md

 To install, press the green "Code" on github, then download ZIP.
 Once downloaded, open/unzip the file and drag the folder "googhud-main" into \Team Fortress 2\tf\custom

-Currently 1.1 release. this upodate includes:
+Currently 1.2 release. this upodate includes:
 - new customization menu
 - new customization folder with many options such as health, chat, scoreboard, etc.
 - new and better file layouts
-- many color updates to various parts
-- better resolution compatibility
+- custom fonts
-- many many many many fixes
+- fixes

-1.1 is the result of a ton of work from myself individually, as i am still working on this more or less alone. thanks to the folks that helped me with testing though!!! please don't be afraid to reach out if you'd like to give assistance.
+1.2 is the most stable release to date, with plenty of bug fixes and what not. as always, dm me any issues you have!

 Screenshots: [here](https://imgur.com/a/H6aybW9)